bagdeabhishek/bagdeabhishek.github.io/ngrok.md

 You can allow incoming traffic to your server directly by enabling port forwarding and reserving a static IP from your ISP.
 This is generally not a problem on traditional ISPs, but new generation fibre plans like Jio fibre or airtel Fibre put you behind a NAT which complicates this.
 My understanding is ISPs like Jio fibre won't allow port forwarding but there are examples of people managing to do [this](https://broadbandforum.co/t/160941/page-4#post-1437388) (I doubt it though, the user is the only one who managed to do this on the forum).
 In that case, you may have to pay some additional charges to the ISPs.

 ## Reverse SSH tunnelling
-If you are not able to get a static IP the next best thing is reverse ssh tunnelling which uses ssh to login to a remote server with internet access and open a tunnel back to your system.
-This solution is genius in a way that you just need the public IP of the server which is exposed to the internet and the ssh command will take care of tunnelling.
+If you are not able to get a static IP the next best thing is reverse ssh tunnelling which uses ssh to login to a remote server with internet access and opens a tunnel back to your system.
+This solution is genius in the way that you just need the public IP of the server which is exposed to the internet and the ssh command will take care of tunnelling.
 The drawback here is you need to have a server that acts as a proxy to relay back the internet traffic.
 I found two alternatives for this problem

 ### Setup a free google cloud VM
 Google Cloud offers a free tier that you can use to get a VM with public IP.
 The free tier works well as we need the VM to just redirect the traffic.
 It has its own drawbacks though